ietf-teep/architecture/draft-ietf-teep-architecture.md

 delivered against the Trusted Component installs in order to detect a TAM compromise.
 3. Use remote attestation of the TAM to prove trustworthiness.

-## Hostile TAM

-There are also threats of hostile or abusive TAMs that act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use device resources for distributed jobs for a TAM.
-All the potential damages that a compromised TAM can make can be done by a hostile TAM.
-A hostile TAM differs in intentionally conducting some abusive behavior.

-A Device Administrator may find out that the TAM it selected starts to become hostile or abusive.
-In this case, the Device Administrator can remove those TAs managed by that TAM from its devices, and stop trusting the TAM by updating the TEEP Agent's trust anchor store to use another TAM that can deliver legitimate TAs it needs.

-A new hostile TAM may be introduced if the Trust Anchor store in a TEEP Agent is compromised.
-See Section {{#trust-anchor-compromise}} above for Trust Anchor protection.

 ## Malicious TA Removal

 It is possible that a rogue developer distributes a malicious Untrusted